-Complainant Did Not Provide Further Information 0
+Complainant Did Not Provide Further Information 1

 Complainant Withdrew Complaint 0

-Investigated then Dismissed 12
+Investigated then Dismissed 3

-Other Commission Action 1
+Other Commission Action 2

-Total Jurisdictional Complaints Processed 13
+Total Jurisdictional Complaints Processed 6

-Not included are complaints received against attorneys and magistrate or federal judges, which were forwarded to the appropriate disciplinary authority
+Not included are complaints received against attorneys, administrative law judges, magistrate judges, or federal judges, which were forwarded to the appropriate disciplinary authority.
+Complaints may include those that were filed in prior years.